flbdx/maskuni/README.md

 - GCC or Clang (GCC likely to produce faster code)
 - CMake
 - POSIX environment
-- Should build at least on Linux, Cygwin and Msys2/mingw64
+- Should build at least on Linux, Cygwin and Msys2/mingw64 (recommended for windows)

 Building with cmake:
 ```